scycer/daily-burpees/WorkLog.md

 # TODO

-- Import old data into firebase
+- add auth
+- add goal and progress bar?
+- add other summary data from excel sheet